mpataws/iotanium/docs/source/instructor/setup.rst

     - The AWS IoT Core ``Endpoint`` value
     - The certificate file (GUID.cert.pem)
     - The private key file (GUID.private.key)
+    - SSID, username, and password for a wifi network provided by the facility hosting the lab.
+This network must not require the use any web interface during the login process, just simple u/p auth.
+If such a network is not available, bring a wifi hotspot.
+The lab activities cannot be completed using a network that requires web auth.

 - When the lab is finished, tear down::